dgraph-io/dgraph-docs/content/graphql/authorization/directive.md

 }
 ```

 This means your auth rule for todos will depend not on a value in the todo, but on checking which owner it's linked to.
 This means our auth rule must make a step further into the graph to check who the owner is.

-So, we will have to modify the above schema like this:
+So, you will have to modify the above schema like this:

 ```graphql
 type User {